redhat-best-practices-for-k8s/test-network-function/README.md

 This repository contains a set of network function test cases and the framework to build more.
 It also generates reports (claim.json) on the result of a test run.

+Please consult [CATALOG.md](./CATALOG.md) for a catalog of the included test cases and test case building blocks.

 The tests and framework are intended to test the interaction of Cloud-Native Network Functions (CNFs) with OpenShift Container Platform.